pakcheong/jqthumb/README.md

 		width          : 100,              // new image width after cropping.
 DEFAULT IS 100px.
 		height         : 100,              // new image height after cropping.
 DEFAULT IS 100px.
 		position: {
 			top  : '50%',                  // position of the image.
 DEFAULT is 50%.
-			left : '50%'                   // position of the image.
+50% also means centerize the image. left : '50%'                   // position of the image.
 DEFAULT is 50%.
+50% also means centerize the image.
 		},
 		source         : 'src',            // to specify the image source attribute.
 DEFAULT IS src. showoncomplete : false,            // TRUE = show immediately after processing.
 FALSE = do not show it.
 DEFAULT IS TRUE. before         : function(){       // callback before processing. alert('I'm about to start processing now...');
 		},
 		after          : function(imgObj){ // callback when ONE image is cropped.
 			$(imgObj).fadeIn();
 		},